 International Graduate Students coming to Penn State for Coursework

 In most cases, international graduate students may take coursework at Penn State without a formal agreement.
 If such arrangements are developed as part of an agreement, the following policies should be considered:

-- Application to Penn State: International graduate students can apply for graduate level degree or non-degree study by following the application procedures and requirements of the Graduate School and respective college.
-(Visit How to Apply on the Graduate School website.)
+- Application to Penn State: International graduate students can apply for degree or non-degree study at the graduate level by following the application procedures and requirements of the Graduate School and the respective college.
+(Visit the How to Apply page of the Graduate School website.)

 - Health Insurance: International students and their dependents on a J-1 visa or F-1 visa must have health insurance coverage which meets Penn State’s insurance standards.
 This can be accomplished by purchasing Penn State’s medical insurance plan or by providing proof (in English) of comparable alternate health and accident insurance coverage.
-(More information available on the University Health Services website).
+(See the University Health Services website dedicated to International Students).